aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 * Addressed by a global identifier of creator's address and collection name, thus collections cannot be deleted as a restriction of the object model.
 * Optional support for collection-wide royalties
-* Optional support for tracking of supply
+* Optional support for tracking of supply with events on mint or burn

-This collection does not directly support:
-* Events on mint or burn -- that's left to the collection creator.

 TODO:
 * Consider supporting changing the name of the collection with the MutatorRef.
 This would require adding the field original_name.
 * Consider supporting changing the aspects of supply with the MutatorRef.
 * Add aggregator support when added to framework
-* Update Object<T> to be viable input as a transaction arg and then update all readers as view.

 -  [Resource `Collection`](#0x4_collection_Collection)